kopavel/KiCadLogicalSchemeSimulator/schemaParts/README.md

 Some schema parts are interactive.
 Simulator create “representation” of that part on a “desc”.
 They can be drugged across the desk and allow you to arrange it layout to complete device look.
-Layout a stored throe a menu or at application exit in a file near '.net' or in KiKad project (if simulator started directly from iKiCad) with extension
+Layout a stored at application exit in a file near '.net' or in KiKad project (if simulator started directly from iKiCad) with extension
 `.sym_layout`.
 Some interactive parts has additional interfaces/functionality if you click on it.